01925 599 052

 Cluster projects allow the movement of materials between sites and off-site treatment facilities.
 Treated materials may brought back to the site, or used at other sites having a deficit of materials.

-“Clean” is defined under the CoP as: “devoid of anthropogenic contamination to a degree or level that is considered harmful to living organisms”.
-Waste is defined under the EU Waste Framework Directive as: "any substance or object that the holder discards, intends to discard or is required to discard”.
+Clean is defined under the CoP as: devoid of anthropogenic contamination to a degree or level that is considered harmful to living organisms.
+Waste is defined under the EU Waste Framework Directive as: "any substance or object that the holder discards, intends to discard or is required to discard.
+All waste soil should be handled in line with the Waste Duty of Care Code of Practice.

 Whatever the nature of your project, our team can help you identify the best solution to achieve a cost effective outcome and minimise waste disposal and haulage requirements.